marticliment/UniGetUI/readme.md

-# WinGet UI: Give WinGet a proper Graphical interface
+# WingetUI Store: Give WinGet a proper (Graphical) User Interface
 The main goal of this project is to give a GUI to the new WinGet CLI package manager.
 This project has no connection with the winget-cli official project, and it's totally unofficial.